How To Write Test Cases Effectively: Your Step-by-step Guide

 A test case is a sequence of actions to ensure your application’s specific feature or capability works properly.
 A test case is a set of test steps, test data, preconditioning, and postconditioning created to verify any requirement for a given test scenario.

-How are test cases in manual testing written?
+How to write test cases in manual testing?

 To write test cases in manual testing: